Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 Pre-physical therapy students (PREP) applying for transfer admission into Year Four, are subject to spaces available.
 To apply for this internal window of admission, students need to complete at least half of the physical therapy prerequisite credits at Marquette University and meet or exceed all requirements for the undergraduate phase.
 External transfer students with degrees and pre-reqs from other institutions may also make application to the professional phase of the program and may be enrolled as space allows.
 As the program is primarily direct freshmen admittance, transfer enrollment is extremely competitive.
 All external transfer applicants apply via the national Physical Therapist Centralized Application Service. (www.PTCAS.org)

-D.P.T. prerequisite courses must be completed at an accredited four-year institution and cannot be completed through online courses.
+D.P.T. prerequisite courses taken elsewhere (maximum 7 credits) must be completed through in-class format only, they cannot be completed through online courses.
+Prerequisites completed at Marquette University can be taken through the in-class or online format.
 D.P.T. prerequisites required before admission to the professional phase:

 |General Chemistry 1 and 2||8|